 Step 1: Define quality criteria

 Quality is not a single number.
 It's 3-5 orthogonal criteria, and they move independently.
-The biggest single mistake in LLM eval is "test for quality" — you can't, because quality means different things for different criteria.
+The biggest single mistake in LLM eval is "test for quality."
+You can't, because quality means different things for different criteria.

 Read the last 30 days of customer feedback.
 Each common complaint becomes a criterion.
 Examples: